-What you must pay when you get these Services that are covered for you Annual physical exam (continued) services In-Network Complete Blood Count o Vitamin D A hands-on physical exam that includes inspection of the organ systems.
+What you must pay Services that are covered for you when you get these services In-Network Annual physical exam (continued) Services III-INetwork Complete Blood Count o Vitamin D A hands-on physical exam that includes inspection of the organ systems.
 A review of active medical problems, development of specific treatment plans, and an examination and evaluation of the entire person.
 Note: Cost sharing may apply for other services provided during the annual physical exam.
 Annual wellness visit No prior authorization required.
 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
-There is no coinsurance or copay for the annual wellness visit.
-Note : Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
+Note: Your first annual wellness visit can't take place within There is no coinsurance, copay, or deductible for the annual wellness visit.
+12 months of your "Welcome to Medicare" preventive visit.
 However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months.
 Bone mass measurement No prior authorization required.
-For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance or copay for Medicare- covered bone mass measurement.
-Breast cancer screening (mammograms) No prior authorization required.
-Covered services include: One baseline mammogram between the ages of 35 and 39 One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months There is no coinsurance or copay for covered screening mammograms.
+For qualified individuals There is no coinsurance, copay, or deductible for Medicare-covered bone (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results. mass measurement.
+Breast cancer screening (mammograms) There is no coinsurance, copay, or deductible No prior authorization required.
+Covered services include: for covered screening One baseline mammogram between the ages of 35 and 39 mammograms.
+One screening mammogram every 12 months for women age 40 and older Clinical breast exams once every 24 months